tHarvey303/synthesizer/docs/CONTRIBUTING.md

 ### Adding example scripts

-The `examples/` top level directory contains a number of self contained example scripts for particular use cases that may not belong in the main documentation, but are still useful for many users.
+The `examples/` top level directory contains a number of self contained example scripts (python, `.py`) for particular use cases that may not belong in the main documentation, but are still useful for many users.
 We use the [sphinx-gallery](https://sphinx-gallery.github.io/stable/index.html) extension to build a gallery of our examples in the documentation.

-**Important**: each script should have a top level docstring written in reST, with a header.
+**Important**: each script (`.py`) should have a top level docstring written in reST, with a header.
 Examples that do not will fail the automated build process.
 Further details are provided [here](https://sphinx-gallery.github.io/stable/syntax.html).
 For example:

     """
     "This" is my example-script